-Tens of thousands of people received the COVID-19 vaccine during the clinical trial process.
-NYU Langone has also been involved in testing COVID-19 vaccines through clinical trials at our Vaccine Center, which is 1 of 10 Vaccine and Treatment Evaluation Units in the United States funded by the National Institutes of Health.
-(The Vaccine Center is a research center and is not involved in giving vaccinations to the general public.)
+NYU Langone has been involved in testing COVID-19 vaccines through clinical trials at our Vaccine Center, which is 1 of 10 Vaccine and Treatment Evaluation Units in the United States funded by the National Institutes of Health.
+(The Vaccine Center is a research center and is not involved in giving vaccines to the general public.)

-The U.S. Food and Drug Administration reviewed data from those extensive clinical trials, which showed that the vaccine is safe and that its benefits outweigh its known or potential risks.
-Since the vaccine received emergency use authorization in December 2020, it has been delivered to millions of people around the country.
+The FDA reviewed data from those extensive clinical trials, which showed that the vaccine is safe and that its benefits outweigh its known or potential risks.
+Three vaccines—Pfizer–BioNTech, Moderna, and Johnson & Johnson/Janssen—have received Emergency Use Authorization from the FDA, which is a special approval during a public health emergency that is based on strong evidence of safety.

 Vaccines work by priming the body’s immune system to fight the virus.
-Vaccine reactions, such as a sore arm or headache, are normal and are signs that the body is responding to the vaccine.
+Vaccine reactions, such as a sore arm, headache, fatigue, or nausea, are normal and are signs that the body is responding to the vaccine.

-We encourage our patients to talk with your doctor about any questions or concerns you have about vaccination, so you can make an informed decision.
+We encourage you to talk with your doctor about any questions or concerns you have about the vaccine, so you can make an informed decision.

 Can I get COVID-19 from the vaccine?

 No, you cannot get COVID-19 from any of the COVID-19 vaccines because they do not contain elements capable of making you sick.
 There are two types of COVID-19 vaccines currently available: messenger RNA (mRNA) and viral vector vaccines.